-Advice from a Junior Developer
+Advice from a junior developer

 Around this time last year, I accepted a position at Adapptor.
 I was fresh out of university after completing a Double Major in Computer Science and Game Technology, shifting from my original passion of game development to the new world of mobile apps.